survivejs/webpack-book/manuscript/output/03_multiple_pages.md

 ### Pros and Cons

 If you build the application (`npm run build`), you should find *another/index.html*.
-Based on the generated code, we can make the following observations:
+Based on the generated code, you can make the following observations:

 * It is clear how to add more pages to the setup.
 * The generated assets are directly below the build root.
 The pages are an exception as those are handled by `HtmlWebpackPlugin`, but they still point to the assets below the root.
 It would be possible to add more abstraction in the form of *webpack.page.js* and manage the paths by exposing a function that accepts page configuration.